SpencerDuball/spencerduball.com/doc/devs/DEV_NOTES.md

 - https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode#prettier-version-3

+Additionally, any updates to the `prettier.config.js` will require a window reload in VSCode!
+The extenion must be reloaded for any changes to take effect.

 ## Vite HMR - Context API (`context.tsx`, `provider.tsx`, `reducer.tsx`)

 For some reason Vite has an issue doing HMR when you export both a `React.Context` object and context provider from the same file.
 You will get this error: